ferroche90/website-screenshot-tool/README.md

 ## Notes

-- Ensure your WordPress site URL is set correctly in the Python script before running it.
+- Ensure your site URL is set correctly in the Python script before running it.
 - The **screenshots** directory must exist in the same directory as the **take_screenshots.js** file.
 If it doesn't exist, you'll need to create it.

 ## Troubleshooting